 Once you have settled on the type of access you need to your savings and exclude ISAs that don't accept transfers your aim should be to find an account that offers the best ISA rates for transfers possible.

-You can use our best cash ISA transfer rates comparison table to compare transfer in ISA rates and check the terms and conditions of all the cash ISAs allowing transfers in.
+You can use our best cash ISA transfer rates comparison table to compare transfers and check the terms and conditions of all the cash ISAs allowing transfers in.

 You should also check whether the ISA transfers rates on offer are guaranteed for a fixed period or subject to change at any time.